 One of the two reasons for undertaking this study was that the PWLB is an important financial institution, and its history ought to be told.
 This is particularly true because the financing of public infrastructure is still controversial today.
 The other reason was a conviction that the history of the PWLB's lending would shed new light on the changing nature of government in the nineteenth century.
 These reasons are reflected in the five aims of the thesis.
 The first is to determine the objectives the government and Parliament set for the PWLB, and how these objectives changed over time.
 The second aim is to evaluate the importance of PWLB lending to the financing of capital investment in each of the five case studies.
-The third aim is to analyse the PWLB's lending activity in each of the five areas.
-The fourth aim is to determine which factors dictated whether the PWLB case studies to demonstrate how central and local government relationships changed over time.
+The third aim is to determine which factors dictated whether the PWLB's lending in each area was successful.
+The final aim is to use the PWLB case studies to demonstrate how central and local government relationships changed over time.

-This thesis rests heavily on the unused archive of 60 volumes of PWLB minutes and the six ledgers listing loan applications to the PWLB for the years 1817 to 1876.7 The ledgers listing the 10,000 applications provide an enormous amount of quantitative information about the value and number of applications; the purpose of applications; the outcome of each application; and applicants' names and geographic locations.
+This thesis rests heavily on the unused archive of 60 volumes of PWLB minutes and the six ledgers listing loan applications to the PWLB for the years 1817 to 1876.
+The ledgers listing the 10,000 applications provide an enormous amount of quantitative information about the value and number of applications; the purpose of applications; the outcome of each application; and applicants' names and geographic locations.
 The 60 minute books include much of the correspondence with applicants, giving a good indication of how the PWLB made its decisions.
 They also include a good deal of the PWLB's written exchanges with the government and bodies like the Local Government Board.
 Careful analysis of the qualitative information in the minute books can yield a good deal of quantitative information about the outcome of applications.
 These primary sources provide a robust empirical base for the study of the PWLB and its activities.